 The purpose of the agent aims to allow previously node specific resources to be cluster-aware.
 All while keeping the Docker API request format.
 As aforementioned, this means that you only need to execute one Docker API request to retrieve all these resources from every node inside the cluster.
 In all bringing a better Docker user experience when managing Swarm clusters.

-Here follow the instructions to deploy the Agent, and to connect it to Portainer.
+Instructions on how to deploy the Agent and how to connect it to Portainer.

 Deploy it as a stack¶